-At Peninsula Eye Centre, we hope to make your visit with us as comfortable and relaxing as possisble.
+At Peninsula Eye Centre, we hope to make your visit with us as comfortable and relaxing as possible.

 Consultations are by appointment only and can be made by telephoning our office during business hours.
 We are open from 8.00am to 5.00pm from Monday to Friday.

 It is our aim to keep waiting times to a minimum.
-Unfortunately delays are sometimes unavoidable and your understanding is appreciated.
+Specialist appointments are typically expected to take 1.5 hours.
+Unfortunately, occasionally delays are unavoidable and your understanding is very much appreciated.

 Please inform the reception staff as soon as possible if you need to cancel or reschedule your appointment.